orientation/orientation/README.md

 - Ruby 2.3 to 2.6
 - PostgreSQL 9.3+ (with JSON support, and fuzzystrmatch & pg_trgm extensions)
-- Python 2.7 (for Pygments)
 - Node.js 8.12.0 (for yarn)
 - yarn

-Both Node and Python are available on Heroku if you decide to deploy there, which means there should not be any issues when deploying or running Orientation there.
+Node is available on Heroku if you decide to deploy there, which means there should not be any issues when deploying or running Orientation there.

 ### Services